2017 Chicago torture incident: Perpetrators and legal proceedings

 Four perpetrators were arrested and charged with aggravated kidnapping, aggravated unlawful restraint, aggravated battery, and hate crime: Jordan Hill and Tesfaye Cooper, two 18-year-old males, as well as sisters Brittany Covington (18 years old) and Tanishia Covington (24 years old).

 On February 10, 2017, all four perpetrators pleaded not guilty at their arraignment.
 On May 16, 2017, a judge set bail for the four individuals: $900,000 for Hill; $800,000 for Cooper; $500,000 for Brittany Covington; and $200,000 for Tanishia Covington.
 None of the four defendants were able to post bail.

 On December 8, 2017, Brittany Covington pleaded guilty to the charges of committing a hate crime, intimidation and aggravated battery.
 Additional charges, such as kidnapping, were dropped as part of her plea deal.
 Covington was sentenced to four years of probation and 200 hours of community service.
 Cook County Circuit Judge William Hooks said that he could have sentenced her to prison, but stated "I'm not sure if I did that you'd be coming out any better."

 On April 19, 2018, Tanishia Covington pleaded guilty to the charges of committing a hate crime, intimidation and aggravated battery and was sentenced to three years in prison.

 On July 5, 2018, Jordan Hill pleaded guilty to the charges of aggravated kidnapping and committing a hate crime and was sentenced to eight years in prison.

 On July 12, 2018, Tesfaye Cooper pleaded guilty to a hate crime and aggravated kidnapping.
 Cooper was sentenced to seven years in prison.

-Misleading News Coverage
+Misleading news coverage

 In January 2017, after the events took place, CBS Radio News reported, "The viral video of a beating and knife attack in Chicago suggests the assault had racial overtones.
 CBS's Dean Reynolds tells us the victim is described as a mentally challenged teenager.
 In the video he is choked and repeatedly called the n-word.
 His clothes are slashed and he is terrorized with a knife.
 His alleged captors repeatedly reference Donald Trump."
 This description, which implied that a black victim was tortured by white Trump supporters, was criticized by conservatives, including Jack Armstrong and Joe Getty at the San Francisco CBS Radio News affiliate KCBS (AM).